 1. Identify international market potential

-It’s easy to find digital transaction volume in a given country, but they only provide a starting point.
-Look deeper: What is the population size in the country?
-How stable and penetrated is technology, particularly mobile and logistics infrastructure?
-What about geopolitical considerations?
+It’s easy to find digital transaction volume in a given country, but that only provides a starting point.

-Expansion to any country comes with challenges and complexities.
+A global ecommerce expansion to any country comes with challenges and complexities.
 For example, a U.S. retailer looking to expand into Canada (with a forecasted $33 billion in ecommerce sales in 2024) needs to consider custom, duty, and taxes.
 Taxes can be very complex depending on your brand’s legal status in certain provinces.
+Similarly, companies in China face challenges that include performance, data residency compliance, and difficulty integrating with local Chinese platforms.

 3. Localize by market